The Gospel Applied to Work (Ephesians 6:5-9)

 • It was non-racial.

 • It was temporary.
 Slaves could expect to be emancipated by the age of 30.
 You could save and buy your own freedom.
-Very few reached old age as a slave.
+Only a small number of slaves lived to old age.
 In fact, so many slaves were being freed that Caesar introduced restrictions.
 It was not the lifelong thing that it became later.

 • It involved different occupations.
 You could fill almost any role: civil services, medical care, teaching, accounting, business, domestic work, and agriculture.